 Building on the already compact ID:Core series, the Fly 3 takes the micro amp concept and runs with it, packing three watts, two channels, digital tape delay and Blackstar's Infinite Shape Feature for British and American sounds.
 What's more, you can even buy an extension cab to create a stereo rig, which works brilliantly for playing tunes via the 3.5mm audio-in jack.
 It's the tone that makes the Fly 3 such a resounding success, though; it sounds as good as practice amps four times the size, with a meaty bass response, American-style cleans and hefty gain.
 Dialling in a touch of tape delay helps to enhance the size of the sound, too.
-Its small size and impressive sound makes the Fly 3 the perfect guitar amp for beginners, as well as anyone searching for an affordable desktop amp.
+Its small size and impressive sound makes the Fly 3 the best guitar amp for beginners, as well as anyone searching for an affordable desktop amp.

 Read the full review: Blackstar Fly 3

 4. Yamaha THR10

 The ideal practice amp for quiet practice and music playback

 Launch price: $299 / £229 | Type: Digital modelling desktop amp | Output: 2x5W | Number of channels: 8, with 7 effects | Speaker: 2x 3" | Weight: 2.8kg